Particular/docs.particular.net/servicecontrol/logging.md

 To change the location ServiceControl stores its logs:

  * Open the ServiceControl Management Utility
- * Click the Configuration icon  for the instance you wish to modify.
+ * Click the Configuration icon for the instance to modify.

 ![](managementutil-configuration.png)